MAvinash24/Image_Gallery/README.md

 # 📸 Advanced Image Gallery

 ## 📝 Description
 The **Advanced Image Gallery** is a sleek and modern web application that allows users to upload, view, and manage images with an interactive UI.
-It features drag-and-drop file upload, a responsive grid gallery, a lightbox viewer with navigation controls, and zoom/download functionalities.
+It features drag-and-drop file upload, responsive grid gallery, lightbox viewer with navigation controls, and zoom/download functionalities.

 ## 🚀 Features
 - **Drag & Drop Upload**: Easily upload images via drag-and-drop or file selection.